 It is important for the family to know that there is a limited time when the patient is able to move.
 At that stage, I recommend taking them places, to restaurants, traveling and then, when they're bedridden but still able to talk, I recommend families to talk a lot.
 The family needs to prepare for the time to come, when their loved one will be able to listen, but unable to answer anymore.
 They will be angry, but it's very important that they feel the dying person feels they have done what they want to do during this last stage.
 Eventually, acceptance comes, and talk, and at last, the sleeping stage starts when they're unable to talk anymore. ...
 When a patient is unable to speak anymore, they're listening.
 When they die, the physical body is gone and, likewise, the person doesn't speak back to you.

-Question: How do we create that space for conversations around death and what one values in families?
+Q: How do we create space for conversations around death and what one values in families?
 In some countries, it is considered taboo to put a family member in palliative care.

 He finally admitted his mother to our hospice because he had become overwhelmed and depressed taking care of his mother by himself.
 When he brought his mother in, he felt so sorry for her.
 After one week, he confided in me.
 He said, “I was not a professional changing diapers, bathing and feeding my mother.
-She is so happy because now, the professional people can do these things so painlessly, neatly and quickly.
-I am deeply thankful because now I am able to rest at night, so in the morning, I am able to smile at my mother and connect deeply with her."
+She is so happy, because, now, professionals can do these things so painlessly, neatly, and quickly.
+I am deeply thankful because now I am able to rest at night; and, in the morning, I am able to smile at my mother and connect deeply with her."